What is this?

 The SkyTrain system's current service pattern includes two pinch points that limit capacity on the Surrey branch and the Millennium Line, hindering the extensions from operating at their full potential.
 Not all Expo Line trains can serve Surrey, as this line splits in two at Columbia station in New Westminster.
 Those trains that do not enter Surrey turn north to serve Lougheed Town Centre and Simon Fraser University, sharing tracks with the Millennium Line along the way.
 This branch consumes some of the Millennium Line's capacity, not leaving enough for the rest of that line to enjoy the system's characteristic frequent service.

-Click to expand images
+Click images to expand

 Production problem: no-build solutions